divyanshu013/blog/content/blog/react-debounce-throttle-hooks/index.md

 }
 ```

-This isn't as clean as the previous example with `useCallback` but I think perhaps the error I'm getting is a bug and would be fixed in the TypeScript linter soon.
+This isn't as clean as the previous example with `useCallback`, but perhaps the lint warning I'm getting is a bug and will probably be fixed in the TypeScript linter soon.

 In this post I covered only `debounce` but `throttle` can be used in a similar fashion.
 Similarly, you may abstract out the logic into a `useThrottle` hook.